-Kahlil will soon be taking his quartet across the Atlantic for its European debut at Szeged Jazz Days, in Szeged, Hungary (November 2025), where he will be introducing his new suite -- a set of original compositions conceived in the tradition of conceptual works such as John Coltrane's "A Love Supreme" and Immanuel Wilkins's "The 7th Hand."
+In November 2025, Kahlil took his own quartet across the Atlantic for its European debut at "Szeged Jazz Days" in Szeged, Hungary -- a festival that has featured greats such as Joe Henderson, Pharoah Sanders, Ron Carter, Kenny Garrett, Mulgrew Miller, Terence Blanchard, and Chief Adjuah since its inception in 1976.
+For his set at the festival, Kahlil introduced a new suite of original compositions entitled "Mergence" -- conceived in the tradition of modern, conceptual works such as John Coltrane's "A Love Supreme" and Immanuel Wilkins's "The 7th Hand."

 Copyright © 2025 Kahlil Childs - All Rights Reserved.